sammanomar/jul-hackathon/README.md

 ### Future Goals:

-- Link the contact form with real email API
+- Link the contact form with email API
 - Allow users to Sign up and make accounts
-- To create a commercial side for the website
+- Create a commercial side for the website

 ## User Stories